Cabestan

-Cabestan emerged from the creative vision of Jean-François Ruchonnet, a renowned designer and inventor who conceived the idea of a watch with a vertically arranged movement featuring a tourbillon, fusée, and capstan-style winding system.
-The design was developed between 2003-2005 with yacht themes as inspiration.
-In 2006, Ruchonnet partnered with banker Andreas Stricker to form Crealux SA, the company behind Cabestan.
-Famed independent watchmaker Vianney Halter was initially entrusted with technical development, unveiling the first Winch Tourbillon Vertical prototype in 2007.
-When Halter departed the project, Eric Coudray—former Jaeger-LeCoultre watchmaker and creator of the Gyrotourbillon—joined in 2008 to lead production.
-The first completed watches appeared that same year.
-Financial difficulties led Ruchonnet to sell to Timothy Bovard in 2009, who continued production and introduced new models including the Nostromo (2010), Scuderia Ferrari One, and Trapezium (2011).
-In 2013, Lionel Betoux acquired the company and expanded the collection with the Luna Nera and, in 2015, the extraordinary Triple Axis Tourbillon—likely the only triple-axis tourbillon with fusée and chain transmission ever made.
-The company appears to have ceased operations around 2020.
+Cabestan emerged from the creative vision of Jean-François Ruchonnet, founder of the virtual imaging company DMC Group.
+The design of the watch, developed between 2003 and 2005, was inspired by a yacht theme, with the capstan (winch) giving the brand its name in old French.
+In 2006, Ruchonnet and banker Andreas Stricker formed Crealux SA.
+Famed independent watchmaker Vianney Halter was entrusted with technical development, and the first Winch Tourbillon Vertical prototype was unveiled in 2007.
+When Halter departed, Eric Coudray - former Jaeger-LeCoultre watchmaker and creator of the Gyrotourbillon - joined in 2008 to lead production in the Vallée de Joux.
+Difficulties forced Ruchonnet to sell in 2009 to Timothy Bovard, who renamed it Cabestan Watches and introduced the Nostromo (2010), Scuderia Ferrari One, and Trapezium (2011).
+In 2013, Lionel Betoux acquired the company and expanded with the Luna Nera and the extraordinary Triple Axis Tourbillon in 2015 - likely the only triple-axis tourbillon with fusée and chain transmission ever made.
+The company ceased operations around 2020.

 Haute HorlogerieMOVEMENT TYPES